1. Add a Hair Check

 - Device permissions are handled before joining

-- The replica has time to fully join before the user enters
+- The PAL has time to fully join before the user enters

 - Creates a seamless, instant-feeling transition